MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 ![______](../../../media/enhance-your-environment/equips-in-detail/010-is-mine-node.png)

 When an avatar picks up the Wand, its state changes.
-The true value of *isMinde* is passed to an *if* node and this causes a sound to trigger ....
+The "true" value of *isMind* is passed to an *if* node and this causes a "pickup sound" to trigger.

 <image>